 Wide Spread use of solar energy

-With the oil prices sustaining higher levels, renewable energy is starting to come back into fashion.
-It is believed that the installation of photovoltaics will increase substantially in 2013 and will continue doing so for this entire decade.
+When oil prices sustain higher levels, renewable energy starts to come back into fashion.
+It is believed that the installation of photovoltaics will increase substantially over this entire decade.
 This is good news for DuPont as it provides about 70% of the materials used in these panels.

 Increasing global population and food demand

-In the present decade, it is estimated that the global population will grow by 13% while it's income will grow by 30%.
-This will lead to increase in consumption of meat by 19% while consumption of crops will increase by 22%.
-This presents a huge opportunity for DuPont, that can leverage it's expertise in seeds, agriculture and nutrition businesses to satisfy this demand.
+In the present decade, it is estimated that the global population will grow by 13% while its income will grow by 30%.
+This will lead to an increase in consumption of meat by 19%, while consumption of crops will increase by 22%.
+This presents a huge opportunity for DuPont, which can leverage its expertise in seeds, agriculture, and nutrition businesses to satisfy this demand.

 Bio fuels emerging as an alternative to fossil fuels

-Bio fuels is a large and addressable market which is being driven by energy independence, rural development, reduction of green house gases and technology advancements.
+Bio fuels is a large and addressable market which is being driven by energy independence, rural development, reduction of green house gases, and technology advancements.
 It is central to the efforts towards creating a green economy.
 It is expected that by 2020, this will be a global market of 45 billion gallons, up from 28 billion gallons in 2012.
 However, the subdued oil prices may pose a challenge.

 How Does Trefis Modelling Work?